Borisav Burmaz

-Borisav Burmaz (Борисав Бурмаз; born 21 April 2001) is a Serbian professional footballer who plays as a striker for Liga I club Rapid București.
+Borisav Burmaz (Борисав Бурмаз; born 21 April 2001) is a Serbian professional footballer who plays as a striker for Serbian First League club TSC.

 A product of Red Star Belgrade, Burmaz also represented Grafičar Beograd, Radnički 1923, and Voždovac in Serbia before moving abroad to Romanian team Rapid București.

 Internationally, Burmaz earned caps for Serbia at under-17, under-18, and under-19 levels.

 Club career

 Red Star Belgrade

 Burmaz made his senior debut for his boyhood team Red Star Belgrade on 10 October 2019, in a 8–0 away thrashing of Trepča in the Serbian Cup.

 The following summer, he was loaned out for one season to Serbian First League club Grafičar Beograd.
 He scored his first senior goal on 18 September 2020, in a 1–1 draw with Žarkovo.

 Radnički 1923

 Burmaz moved to Serbian SuperLiga side Radnički 1923 in July 2021.
 He registered his debut on 6 August, in a 1–0 away league loss to Radnik Surdulica.

 Burmaz scored his only goal of the campaign on 26 September 2021, in a 4–1 loss to Metalac Gornji Milanovac.